Requisition Number: 2021-09-02066-0125-002

 Shift: Monday - Friday; 9:00 AM - 6:00 PM

-Simpson Thacher & Bartlett LLP is a leading global law firm with offices in New York, Beijing, Hong Kong, Houston, London, Los Angeles, Palo Alto, São Paulo, Tokyo and Washington, D.C.
-Established in 1884, the Firm currently has more than 850 lawyers.
-On a world-wide basis, the Firm provides coordinated legal advice on the largest and most complex corporate transactions and litigation matters in industries which include financial services, insurance, power and natural resources, consumer products, services, technology, telecommunications, media, pharmaceuticals and healthcare industries.
+Simpson Thacher & Bartlett LLP is one of the world’s leading international law firms.
+The Firm was established in 1884 and has more than 1,000 lawyers.
+Headquartered in New York with offices in Beijing, Brussels, Hong Kong, Houston, London, Los Angeles, Palo Alto, São Paulo, Tokyo and Washington, D.C., the Firm provides coordinated legal advice and transactional capability to clients around the globe.
 Cross-border finance, banking and bank regulation, mergers and acquisitions, securities issuance and regulation, project and asset based finance, real estate, asset management, joint ventures, taxation, litigation and dispute resolution are important aspects of the Firm’s practice.

 The Conflicts Attorney is responsible for assisting the Chief of Global Conflicts & Legal Ethics with the management, control and direction of specifically assigned functions within the Conflicts & Legal Ethics department supporting the Firm's critical risk management function, acting as a resource and managing functions regarding all areas of conflicts of interest inherent in a large global law practice.
 This role facilitates new matter and new client intake scenarios, decision-making and resolution for attorneys Firm-wide by conducting conflict-of-interest research, accurately identifying potential conflicts for new clients, new business matters, lateral attorneys, and preparing any necessary conflicts waivers and engagement letters to address conflicts issues identified, and liaising with Partners and clients with respect to obtaining such conflicts waivers as necessary.
 The Conflicts Attorney supervises the Conflicts Analysts in the preparation of quarterly partner restricted list audits and the preparation of daily, weekly and monthly client matter reports to the Partners.